rsandor/Solace/data/help/cooldowns/concentrate.md

-# Command: concentrate
+# Cooldown: concentrate
 Usage: `concentrate`
 Cooldown: 120s
-Special: Human race only
+Special: Elven race only

 The concentrate command is a special racial cooldown available only to elves.
 When executed the `concentrating` buff will be applied for 10s during which